 Use More Than One Liner

 Drugstore eyeliners help Jeung layer on products without smudging.
-“For extra intense eyeliner, first draw your eyeliner line with a waterproof eye pencil like Rimmel's Scandal Eyes Waterproof Kohl Kajal Pencil ($4) or Exaggerate Auto Waterproof Eye Definer ($4), then apply a waterproof liquid, pen, or gel liner like Rimmel's Micro Liner ($7) over.
-This really helps keep eyeliner strong along the lash line,” she says.
+“For extra intense eyeliner, first draw your eyeliner line with a waterproof eye pencil like Rimmel's Scandal Eyes Waterproof Kohl Kajal Pencil ($4) or Exaggerate Auto Waterproof Eye Definer ($4), then apply a waterproof liquid, pen, or gel liner like Rimmel's Micro Liner ($4) over.
+This helps keep eyeliner strong along the lash line,” she says.

 Spritz Setting Spray

-Lock in your hard work with a long-lasting setting spray (or setting powder!).
+Lock in your hard work with a long-lasting setting spray (or setting powder).
 In an 'X' motion, spray across your face, being sure to keep the bottle six to eight inches away from your face.
 Keep your eyes closed and fan your face.
 Opening your eyes immediately may cause early creasing.